bethgelab/slurm-monitoring-public/README.md

 ```
 The mode should be setup, username, password should be setup individually, influx requires mandatory organization, bucket is the place where all the measurements will be written to and admin token is either auto-generated if not specified or a 32 character token can be generated.

-- At grafana: There is .env within the grafana folder use that to setup the username and password for the application.
+- At grafana: There is an .env within the grafana folder use that to setup the username and password for the application.
 ```
 # Grafana options
 GF_SECURITY_ADMIN_USER=grafana